Milestone 5: Route guards

 In the

-, the app waited until the route was activated to fetch the respective hero or crisis.
+Hero Detail and Crisis Detail, the app waited until the route was activated to fetch the respective hero or crisis.

 This worked well, but there's a better way.
 If you were using a real world API, there might be some delay before the data to display is returned from the server.
 You don't want to display a blank component while waiting for the data.